scop/bash-completion/CONTRIBUTING.md

 - We want our completions to work in `posix` and `nounset` modes.

   Unfortunately due to a bash < 5.1 bug, toggling POSIX mode interferes with keybindings and should not be done.
-This rules out use of process substitution which causes syntax errors in POSIX mode.
+This rules out use of process substitution which causes syntax errors in POSIX mode of bash < 5.1.

   Instead of toggling `nounset` mode, make sure to test whether variables are set (e.g. with `[[ -v varname ]]`) or use default